Zasilkovna/WooCommerce/packetery/packetery_vendor/tracy/tracy/readme.md

 Faster loading
 --------------

-The basic integration is straightforward, however if you have slow blocking scripts in web page, they can slow the Tracy loading.
+The basic integration is straightforward, however if you have slow blocking scripts in web page, they can slow the PacketeryTracy loading.
-The solution is to place `<?php Tracy\Debugger::renderLoader() ?>` into your template before any scripts:
+The solution is to place `<?php PacketeryTracy\Debugger::renderLoader() ?>` into your template before any scripts:

 ```html